Erasure conversion in Majorana qubits via local quasiparticle detection: Introduction

 Majorana-based qubits are leading candidates for topological qubits~\cite{Sarma2015}.
 Such a qubit can be realized on a tetron device, comprising a pair of semiconducting nanowires with strong spin-orbit coupling in close proximity to a superconductor~\cite{freedman,disorderassisted,Alicea20}.
 A tetron device hosts four spatially separated Majorana zero-energy modes (MZMs), and therefore has four degenerate ground states.
 A qubit is conventionally encoded in the two even-parity ground states of a tetron, and all logical operators are products of two out of the four MZMs hosted by the tetron.
 Since all four MZMs are spatially separated, the rates of logical Pauli errors are suppressed exponentially in the length of the nanowires as long as the noise processes are local~\cite{Knapp2018b}.
 Even-parity local noise processes can generally excite QPs, however.
-Examples of such noise processes include charge noise, thermal noise, and non-adiabatic gate operations~\cite{Knapp2018b}.
+Sources of such noise processes include charge noise, thermal noise, and non-adiabatic gate operations~\cite{Knapp2018b}.
 The interaction of MZMs with these QPs, namely QP poisoning, leads to decoherence of the qubit stored in MZMs.
+As these even-parity processes can occur without any exchange of electrons with the environment, we refer to them as intrinsic QP poisoning processes to distinguish them from extrinsic QP poisoning caused by interactions with the environment~\cite{diego12}.
+Mitigating the influence of these intrinsic QPs is the focus of the current work.

 QP poisoning errors can be corrected, in general, by implementing conventional error-correcting codes~\cite{Knapp2018a}.
 Specialized error-correcting codes that use computational anyons as physical degrees of freedom to store logical qubits have also been explored~\cite{dauphinais17}.
 Examples of such codes include Majorana surface codes~\cite{Vijay2015, mclauchlan22}, which belong to the larger family of Majorana fermion codes~\cite{majoranacode1}.
-However, such codes are usually expensive to implement because of the nonlocal mapping between fermions and qubits.
-Moreover, achieving fault-tolerance with any error-correcting code requires physical error rates to be below a certain threshold value, a condition that topological qubits with high rates of QP poisoning may not meet.
-Finally, the resources required for error correction depend crucially on physical error rates.
+However, achieving fault-tolerance with any error-correcting code requires physical error rates to be below a certain threshold value, a condition that topological qubits with high rates of QP poisoning may not meet.
+Moreover, the resources required for error correction depend crucially on physical error rates.
 For these reasons, strategies that further suppress the error rates at the hardware level are highly desirable.